What is lactose intolerance?

 Key points about lactose intolerance

 - Lactose intolerance is when your body can’t break down or digest lactose.
 Lactose is a sugar found in milk and milk products.
+Lactose intolerance is not the same as having a food allergy to milk.

 - It happens when you don’t have enough of an enzyme called lactase.
 Lactase breaks down lactose in food.